 Trsteno Arboretum also served as a filming location for HBO’s Games of Thrones.
 It doubled as Red Keep Palace gardens in King’s Landing.

-The site has an interesting history; some artefacts found there date back to Bronze time.
+The site has an interesting history; some artifacts found there date back to Bronze time.
 However, in 1420 the site became a part of Dubrovnik Republic, and the tower was erected to today’s size.

 You can also see different weaponry including original canons.